iotaledger/wallet.rs/docs/docs/specs/README.md

 Initializes account
 There are several scenarios in which an account can be initialized:

-- *Seed generated outside the Stronghold*: In this case, the `account` should be initialized with a seed.
-It should communicate with the Stronghold using the `import_accounts` method and should expect an ID as a response.
+- *Seed generated outside the Stronghold*: In this case, the  _account_  should be initialized with a seed.
+It should communicate with the Stronghold using the  _import_accounts_  method and should expect an ID as a response.
-- *Seed generated inside the Stronghold8*: In this case, the `account` should be initialized without a seed.
-It should communicate with the Stronghold using its `create_account` method and should expect an “id” in response;
+- *Seed generated inside the Stronghold8*: In this case, the  _account_  should be initialized without a seed.
+It should communicate with the Stronghold using its  _create_account_  method and should expect an “id” in response;
-- *Importing accounts from Stronghold backup*: In this case, the `account` should receive all the initialization properties from the `Stronghold`.
+- *Importing accounts from Stronghold backup*: In this case, the  _account_  should receive all the initialization properties from the `Stronghold`.
 Please note that during backup, these configuration settings should be passed to the `Stronghold`.
 See [import_accounts()](#import_accounts).

 The following should be considered when initializing an account:

-- An `account` should never be initialized directly.
-The only way an `account` can be initialized is through the [add_account()](#add_account) method.
+- An  _account_  should never be initialized directly.
+The only way an  _account_  can be initialized is through the [add_account()](#add_account) method.
-- An `account` should always be initialized after a successful response from the `Stronghold`.
-If the `Stronghold` fails to create an `account`, the `account` initialization should error out.
-If the `Stronghold` successfully creates an `account`, the `account` should be stored in the persistent storage.
-Upon a successful store operation, the user should be returned an `account` object.
+- An  _account_  should always be initialized after a successful response from the `Stronghold`.
+If the `Stronghold` fails to create an  _account_ , the  _account_  initialization should error out.
+If the `Stronghold` successfully creates an  _account_ , the  _account_  should be stored in the persistent storage.
+Upon a successful store operation, the user should be returned an  _account_  object.
-- If a `provider` property is not passed, a random node should be selected from the `nodes` property.
+- If a  _provider_  property is not passed, a random node should be selected from the  _nodes_  property.
-- If a `type` property is not passed, `"default”` should be used as an account type.
+- If a  _type_  property is not passed, _default_ should be used as an account type.
-- `quorum_size` and `quorum_threshold` should be validated.
-For example, `quorum_size` should not be greater than the number of nodes provided by the user.
+-  _quorum_size_  and  _quorum_threshold_  should be validated.
+For example,  _quorum_size_  should not be greater than the number of nodes provided by the user.
-- The `nodes` property should validate and remove duplicate node URLs.
+- The  _nodes_  property should validate and remove duplicate node URLs.
 - All the properties of the returned account object should be read-only.
 It should not be possible to manipulate them directly.

 <table>